 It is not the responsibility of the club, Club Welfare Officer or any other individual within the BWSW Network to decide if a child is being abused or poor practice has occurred.
 Any concerns raised will be dealt with by BWSW with the cooperation of the club involved.
 It is the responsibility of anyone within the BWSW Network to report any concerns they may have but not to act on them.
-Your Club Welfare Officer and the BWSW Lead Safeguarding Officer will;
+Your Club Welfare Officer and the Safeguarding Lead Officer will;

-- Listen to you and support you. - Take all concerns seriously. - Act in accordance with BWSW's Safeguarding Policy and Procedures. - Advise you what actions you need to take (if needed).
+- Listen to you and support you. - Take all concerns seriously. - Act in accordance with BWSW's safeguarding policies and procedures including the Safeguarding Regulation. - Advise you what actions you need to take (if needed).